 Scott’s practice is focused on personal injury law and estates and wills.
 He also handles committees matters, employment/labour law and other civil litigation.
 Scott has conducted numerous trials in the Supreme Court of British Columbia and Provincial Court of British Columbia.

-Scott is currently the chair of the board of the Continuing Legal Education Society of B.C.
-He is also the secretary on the board of the Lower Island Soccer Association.
-Scott is a past president of the Victoria Bar Association.
+Scott is the past chair of the board of the Continuing Legal Education Society of B.C.
+He is also a past president of the Victoria Bar Association.
+Scott is also a past secretary on the board of the Lower Island Soccer Association.
 As well, he is a past president of the Oak Bay Tennis Club.
 He was previously a committee member for the B.C.
 Children’s Hospital Miracle Open Golf Tournament.

 In his spare time, Scott enjoys spending time with his family and coaching baseball.
 During his time at the University of Alberta, he played on the varsity tennis team.
 Scott continues to be an avid tennis player and he also enjoys golf and skiing.
 As well, he is a big fan of the Edmonton Oilers and Toronto Blue Jays.